tivrfoa/MapResultSet/README.md

 final String listPeople;
 ```

-And due to [Java Annotation Processor limitation](https://stackoverflow.com/questions/3285652/how-can-i-create-an-annotation-processor-that-processes-a-local-variable), the queries must not
-be local variables.
+And due to [Java Annotation Processor limitation](https://stackoverflow.com/questions/3285652/how-can-i-create-an-annotation-processor-that-processes-a-local-variable), the queries must not be local variables.

-**TODO** explain how to use these annotations

 ## MapResultSet Query Restrictions